-3. Choose Standard TCP/IP Port, then click New Port.
+3. Choose Create a new port and select Standard TCP/IP Port, and click Next to proceed

-Figure 7: Add Port Screen
+Figure 8: Create new Port Screen

-4. On the Add Standard TCP/IP Printer Port screen above, enter the IP Address of the Print Server in the Printer Name or IP Address field, then click Next.
+4. Enter the IP Address of the Print Server in the Printer Name or IP Address field, then click Next.